4 min read

 • Reduce the incremental capital cost of infrastructure investments

-• Optimize opportunities for sustainable local development
+• Optimise opportunities for sustainable local development

 • Foster social trust in the potential contribution of mining development to the local region